mmbman/Katagiri/1984-01-22-Blue-Cliff-Record-Case-52-Talk-2.md

 Hsueh Tou is the Zen master who composed this verse.

 Usually we want very naturally to set up something mysterious and mystical, and, what would you say, very smart and sharp.
 We want to show ourselves how smart we are, how mysterious our religious life is.
 So it’s very common.
 But for this, Joshu Zen master doesn’t show [us] in that way.
-So he just uses regular usual words and the usual attitude.
-He is just like a fool, an idiot.
+He just uses regular usual words and the usual attitude.
+He is “just like a fool, an idiot.”

 So that’s why the commentary says, “Chou doesn’t establish mysteries or marvels, and doesn’t set up the solitary and dangerous...”

 > He isn’t like those in various places who say that only breaking up empty space, smashing Mount Sumeru to bits, producing dust on the bottom of the ocean and pounding waves on Mount Sumeru can be called the Path of the Patriarchal Teachers.

 That is a very common way of teaching which occurs in the *Blue Cliff Record*... particularly in the *Blue Cliff Record*, it’s really fancy words and methods there.
 But Joshu didn’t, because he became an abbot at 100 years old, and it says he lived to 119.
-So he was really soft and gentle – but waiting behind the softness and kindness, there is a really lofty personality there, and very sharp, and very instructive.
+So he was really soft and gentle – but behind the softness and kindness, there is a really lofty personality there, and very sharp, and very instructive.

 > Thus Hsueh Tou says, “He doesn’t set up the solitary and dangerous; in that his path is lofty.”
 Others may tower up like ten-mile-high walls to display the extraordinary spiritual effects of the Buddha Dharma...